-A recipe for the classic Southern Easy 7 Layer Salad that's perfect for family gatherings.
-Delicious layers of lettuce, sweet onion, green peas, hard boiled eggs, and topped with a homemade dressing, cheddar cheese, and crispy bacon!
+A make-ahead recipe for a Southern classic Easy 7 Layer Salad that's perfect for large gatherings.
+Delicious layers of lettuce, sweet onion, green peas, hard boiled eggs are topped with a homemade dressing, cheddar cheese, and crispy bacon!

 Yes, I just said white sugar and mayonnaise.
 Two ingredients that should never be mixed together in the same bowl and poured over perfectly fine, completely edible, raw vegetables.

-The truth lies within the creamy sweet mayonnaise dressing that pairs perfectly with the crispness of the iceberg lettuce, the starchy pop of the green peas, the crunch of the raw onions, and the tasty toppings of salty bacon and sharp cheddar cheese.
-Pure heaven.
+The truth lies within the flavor of the creamy sweet mayonnaise dressing.
+It pairs perfectly with the crispness of the iceberg lettuce and the starchy pop of the green peas.

 My seven layers are (and in order):